huss2342/DistrubtionsWithoutLibraries/README.md

-# Statistical Calculator Script for Casio fx-cg50
+# Statistical Calculator for Casio fx-cg50

-This Python script provides custom implementations of various statistical distributions and functions, designed to be used directly on the Casio fx-cg50 calculator's Python environment.
+This project provides a Python script with custom implementations of various statistical distributions and functions, designed to be used on the Casio fx-cg50 calculator's Python environment without the need for external libraries.

 ## Purpose

-The goal of this script is to provide a set of statistical tools that can be used on the Casio fx-cg50 calculator without relying on external libraries.
-It implements several probability distributions and normal distribution functions from scratch.
+The goal of this project is to provide a set of statistical tools that can be used on the Casio fx-cg50 calculator, which has limited library support.
+By implementing these functions from scratch, users can perform advanced statistical calculations directly on their calculator.

 ## Features